KhronosGroup/glTF/specification/2.0/README.md

 * Binary files (`.bin`) containing geometry and animation data, and other buffer-based data
 * Image files (`.jpg`, `.png`, etc.) for textures

-Assets defined in other formats, such as images, may be stored in external files referenced via URI or embedded directly into the JSON using  [data URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).
+Assets defined in other formats, such as images, may be stored in external files referenced via URI, stored side-by-side in GLB container, or embedded directly into the JSON using [data URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).

 Valid glTF asset must specify its version.